Who to follow on Instagram: An insight into the best Instagram accounts

 Which profiles would you suggest starting to follow?

-In terms of the specifics of who you should follow, as I’ve mentioned above, this is going to depend on the nature of your business.
+In terms of the specifics of who you should follow, this is going to depend on the nature of your business.

-Let’s take, as an example, a web development agency.
+As an example, lets take a web development agency.
 In this case, we’d suggest that you follow the major web tech people.
 Follow the likes of:

 Basically, any of the industry leaders in that realm.